uaz-d4g/phase0/README.md

 # Phase 0 - Training, Quizzes, and Certification
 Teams earn points collectively and individually by participating in the available trainings, practice exams, and certifications.
 Individuals who do not submit a training deliverable score a zero.
 This zero will really hurt a team's points as these training deliverables (i.e., quizzes and exams) constitute 72 percent of total competition points.

-Links to live Zoom meetings, recorded videos, and quizzes are in their respetive folders in this repository.
-Additional traning materials are in the [D4G Playlist](https://learning.oreilly.com/playlists/cd21a7c9-e5a3-4e71-80c3-c9d10a0457ee) on O'Reilly Media.
+Links to live Zoom meetings, recorded videos, and quizzes are in their respective folders in this repository.
+Additional training materials are in the [D4G Playlist](https://learning.oreilly.com/playlists/cd21a7c9-e5a3-4e71-80c3-c9d10a0457ee) on O'Reilly Media.
 Sign in with your UA email address and SSO.

 | # | Requirement | Individual Points | Team Points* | Percent of Total | Due Date |